MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/process-batch-transactions-content.md

 The numbered circles in the diagram correspond to the numbered steps in the following list.

-1. The architectures uses Service Bus topics and queues to organize the batch processing input and to pass it downstream for processing.
+1. The architecture uses Service Bus topics and queues to organize the batch processing input and to pass it downstream for processing.
 1. Azure Load Balancer, a Layer 4 (TCP, UDP) load balancer, distributes incoming traffic among healthy instances of services defined in a load-balanced set.
 Load balancing and management of connections optimize processing.
 1. The AKS cluster worker nodes listen to Service Bus queue endpoints for input.
 1. The Java nodes use Java Message Service to connect to Service Bus, and Java interfaces like Java Database Connectivity to connect to other data sources.
 They use other Java APIs as needed.